Turbo Takeaways

 Where To Get Free Money From the Government

-If you want to get free money from the government as a senior over 55, start by checking your eligibility for the programs we’ve listed in the guide.
-We also recommend checking to see if your state or community has any programs you may qualify for.
+If you want to get free money from the government as a senior over 55, start by checking your eligibility for the programs listed in this guide.
+Check to see if your state or community has any programs you may qualify for.

 If you’re looking for specific benefits near you, use the Eldercare Locator or call 1-800-677-1116.
 You can also use the BenefitsCheckUp tool to find benefit programs.